callezenwaka/callezenwaka.github.io/README.md

 ### Hi, I'm Callis 👋🏾

 Glad that you came around.
-I am a Cloud engineer 👨🏿‍💻.
+I am a PM on Cloud Applications 👨🏿‍💻.

 I am excited about the use of Emerging Technology and Enterprise Cloud Applications to solve real life problems.